Start your career with UNICEF

 Additional consideration will be given to any professional experience relevant to the function you’re applying for.

-We encourage our offices to pay our interns a stipend as a contribution towards living expenses, as well as a one-time lump sum as a contribution towards travel and visa costs, when funding is available.
+All our interns are entitled to a stipend as a contribution towards living expenses, paid by UNICEF or a partner institution.
+A one-time lump sum as a contribution towards travel and visa costs may also be granted when funding is available.